 Patch

-A Patch manages data and its associated coordinates and metadata.
+A Patch manages an array and its associated coordinate labels and metadata.

 Note

-Patches can be created in a few ways.
+Patches can be created in several different ways.

 DASCore includes several example datasets.
 They are mostly used for simple demonstrations and testing.